giftcharles/pySwahili/README.md

 # pySwahili
-This scripts help processing the swahili language
+The scripts in this, help processing the swahili language.

+Hizi ni skripti za kusaidia kucheza na lugha ya kiswahili.